top of page

 4. 🚗 Confidence in Car Rides

 Start with short, positive car rides.
-Pair the experience with a treat-filled toy or a destination your puppy enjoys (like a sniffy walk).
+Pair this experience with a treat-filled toy or a destination your puppy enjoys (like a sniffy walk).
 This builds positive car associations and prevents travel anxiety.

 5. 🧑⚕️ Vet and Groomer Practice

-Touch your puppy’s paws, ears, and mouth regularly while giving treats.
-Bring them to the vet for “happy visits” with no exams—just cuddles and snacks.
+Regularly touch your puppy’s paws, ears, and mouth while providing treats.
+Bring them to the vet for “happy visits” without exams—just cuddles and snacks.
 This makes future visits much less stressful.

 6. 🌍 Exposure to Novel Surfaces